 An explosion of public art

-Judithe Hernandez - artist - @judithez, Carolina Miranda - staff writer covering arts and culture, LA Times - @cmonstah, Matt Stromberg - freelance arts writer - @MattStromberg, Catherine Wagley - LA Weekly - @cgwagley, Lizy Dastin - Art and Seeking - @artandseeking, Shana Nys Dambrot - art critic and curator - @shananys
+Judithe Hernandez - artist - @judithez, Carolina Miranda - Los Angeles Times columnist covering art, architecture and urban design - @cmonstah, Matt Stromberg - freelance arts writer - @MattStromberg, Catherine Wagley - LA Weekly - @cgwagley, Lizy Dastin - Art and Seeking - @artandseeking, Shana Nys Dambrot - art critic and curator - @shananys